 Grammy-winning composer Mateo Messina has graced Oscar-winning films, indie hits, and popular television shows with his distinct, moving and wildly innovative musical voice.
 His folksy, guitar-led score for Jason Reitman’s “Juno,” starring Ellen Page and Michael Cera, contributed to the film’s runaway success, and led to Messina’s Grammy win for the film’s soundtrack.
 Messina recently composed the music for Universal Pictures’ comedy “Blockers,” starring Leslie Mann, Ike Barinholtz and John Cena, in theaters April 6, as well as Donald Petrie’s romantic comedy “Little Italy,” starring Emma Roberts and Hayden Christensen, coming out later this year.
 Messina’s work includes season four of Reitman’s Hulu comedy series “Casual,” the NBC comedy “Superstore,” starring America Ferrera, and the YouTube Red original comedy series “Swipe Right.”
 Upcoming for Messina is McG’s Netflix comedy Tall Girl directed by Nzingha Stewart, Happy Madison Productions’ comedy The Wrong Missy produced by Adam Sandler.
-Messina’s latest series is Marc Cherry’s CBS Crime Series Why Women Kill starring Lucy Liu and Ginnifer Goodwin.
+Messina’s latest work can be heard in the Marc Cherry CBS Crime Series Why Women Kill starring Lucy Liu and Ginnifer Goodwin, and the comedy feature Desperados starring Heather Graham, Nasim Pedrad and Anna Camp.

 Messina has written music for numerous films including Phil Alden Robinson’s dramedy “The Angriest Man in Brooklyn,” starring Robin Williams, and Jim Field Smith’s satirical comedy “Butter,” starring Jennifer Garner, Hugh Jackman, Ty Burrell and Olivia Wilde.
 His music can also be heard in the independent comedies “Tim Timmerman: Hope of America,” “Fixed,” and “Second Nature.”
 Additionally, Messina scored the teenage comedy “Barely Lethal,” starring Samuel L. Jackson and Hailee Steinfeld, the R-rated comedy “Life Happens,” and the sports drama “From the Rough.”
 He also wrote additional music for the Golden Globe-winning and six-time Oscar-nominated film “Up in the Air,” starring George Clooney, Reitman’s Golden Globe-nominated “Thank You For Smoking,” starring Aaron Eckhart, and “Young Adult,” starring Charlize Theron.